bainchild/bainchild/README.md

 Hello.
 ---

+I have had approximately 5.5 years experience (as of 2025), with half of it being offline or unshared modification of running code, a third being private projects, and the remaining share being public (or available to be made public, if asked).

+I mainly work in backend programming, but I have spent time on:
+ - all forms of scripting,
+ - command line development,
+ - embedded development,
+ - frontend development,
+ - hardware assembly design,
+ - desktop/mobile development

+with desktop/mobile development having the least time spent on it.

+I've also worked on a good number of esoteric projects, which are the primary sort visible on my github page.

+---
 I am knowledgeable (in terms of syntax and common concepts/idioms) of the following languages[^1] (in order of preference):
  - Lua(u) (>=100%)
  - Rust (>70%)